-The historical seasonality of our business has been relatively mild due to our rapid growth in SAAS Businesses, but it may increase further in the future.
+The historical seasonality of our business has been relatively mild due to our rapid growth in SAAS Businesses, but it may increase in the future.
 Due to our limited operating history, the seasonal trends that we have experienced in the past may not apply to, or be indicative of, our future operating results.
 As we grow, our quarterly revenues and operating results may be subject to seasonal fluctuations, depending upon a number of factors which may be out of our control.
-We may experience weaker demands for targeted marketing business in the first quarter of each year due to the Chinese New Year holidays.
 Expenditures by advertisers vary in cycles and tend to reflect overall economic conditions, both in China and globally, as well as budgeting and buying patterns in different industries and companies.
 Advertisers may alternate between periods with major advertising campaigns and periods of relative inactivity.
 Because most advertising campaigns are short in duration and we typically sign contracts on a campaign-by-campaign basis, it is difficult for us to forecast our results of operations for future quarters.
 Our quarterly revenues and our costs and expenses as a percentage of our revenues may be significantly different from our historical or projected rates.
 Our operating results in future quarters may fall below expectations.
 Any of these events could cause the price of the ADSs to fall.
 If our revenues for a particular quarter are lower than expected, we may be unable to reduce our operating expenses and cost of revenues for that quarter by a corresponding amount, which would harm our operating results for that quarter relative to our operating results from prior quarters.